 This would reduce the total amount of interest you pay on your mortgage by £7,683.

 Family offset mortgages

-A family offset mortgage enables parents or other family members to put savings into an offset account linked to a child’s mortgage.
+A family offset mortgage lets your family put savings into an offset account linked to your mortgage.

 This can make it easier and cheaper for the child to be accepted for a mortgage.

 There are both benefits and drawbacks to getting an offset mortgage.